thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **fetchLiveboardData**
 > LiveboardDataResponse fetchLiveboardData(fetchLiveboardDataRequest)

   Version: 9.0.0.cl or later   Gets data from a Liveboard object and its visualization.
 Requires at least view access to the Liveboard.  #### Usage guidelines  In the request body, specify the GUID or name of the Liveboard.
 To get data for specific visualizations, add the GUIDs or names of the visualizations in the API request.
 To include unsaved changes in the report, pass the `transient_pinboard_content` script generated from the `getExportRequestForCurrentPinboard` method in the Visual Embed SDK.
 Upon successful execution, the API returns the report with unsaved changes.
 If the new Liveboard experience mode, the transient content includes ad hoc changes to visualizations such as sorting, toggling of legends, and data drill down.
+For more information, and see [Liveboard data API](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_fetch_liveboard_data_api).

 ### Example